Shire of Sherwood: Railway

-The Sherwood Shire and Urbanization
+Urbanisation

 In 1901, there were 311 dwellings in the Sherwood Shire.
 Of those, 286 were timber built and by 1919, when dwellings numbered 1100, there was still a high ration of timber homes, with most high set, complemented by verandas.
 Typical of the style, 'Edgecliffe', the residence of Alexander Cummings Raff of Corinda which contained four inner rooms, plus nursery, kitchen and servants quarters, and featured three rooms opening on to verandas located on three sides of the house.
 It was situated on almost four acres of land on the hill at Corinda.

 With population growth, the shire suburbs gradually expanded, with the population showing a slight increase from 2331 in 1891, to 2667 by 1900 and by 1910, it had grown to 4050.
 By 1919, the population had only risen to 5000.
 Between 1891 and 1910, building proceeded slowly but from 1910 to 1919, although population growth had eased, the number of occupied dwellings had doubled.
 Fluctuation in the shire's population during the 1890s and early 1900s was associated with events affecting the Brisbane area.
 There was a depression in 1893 which curtailed overseas immigration and affected the livelihood of those Brisbane together with the effects of the 1893 flood.

 The shire owed the increase of 1300 residents between 1901 and 1910 to a reaction to the bubonic plague in Brisbane for the period 1900–1902.
 Subsequently, between 1920 and 1925, there was a population increase to 7000 due to recently wed couples having children.
 Rail transport allowed the less affluent to move to Brisbane's fringes, but high rail fares had the effect of on the number of workers migrating to the shire.

 By 1905, a second class single fare from Corinda to Brisbane's Central railway station cost sixpence, with first class single fares, nine pence.
 This compared with the small expense by workers living in the inner city who walked to work.
 While the rail fares may have deterred government labourers earning 8/- a day, government senior and junior clerks also found them costly.
 Senior clerks wages averaged £4 per week, with junior clerks £2/6/- weekly.
 Second class rail fares over a five and a half-day working week, accounted for at high proportion of weekly pay.
 The Sherwood Shire Council protested against the rail fares being higher comparative journeys.
 Train passengers from Chelmer to Oxley who were not holders of season tickets, increased from 64,709 in 1891, to 119,784 by 1906.
 By 1910, the protests by the Shire Council produced a positive response where single second class fares being reduced to twopence, with first class fares, four pence.